tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Although CRQCs could potentially decrypt past TLS sessions, client/server authentication based on certificates cannot be retroactively compromised.
 However, the multi-year process required to establish, certify, and embed new root CAs presents a significant challenge.
 If CRQCs emerge earlier than anticipated, responding promptly to secure authentication systems would be difficult.
 While the migration to PQ X.509 certificates allows for more time compared to key exchanges, delaying these preparations should be avoided.

-## Quantum-Ready Authentication
+## Quantum ready Authentication

-The quantum-ready authentication property becomes critical in scenarios where an on-path attacker uses network devices equipped with CRQCs to break traditional authentication protocols.
+The quantum ready authentication property becomes critical in scenarios where an on-path attacker uses network devices equipped with CRQCs to break traditional authentication protocols.
 For example, if an attacker determines the private key of a server certificate before its expiration, they could impersonate the server, causing users to believe their connections are legitimate.
 This impersonation leads to serious security threats, including unauthorized data disclosure, interception of communications, and overall system compromise.

-The quantum-ready authentication property ensures robust authentication through the use of either a pure Post-Quantum certificate or a PQ/T hybrid certificate:
+The quantum ready authentication property ensures robust authentication through the use of either a pure Post-Quantum certificate or a PQ/T hybrid certificate:

 ## Post-Quantum X.509 Certificates